Qovery/qovery-client-javascript/docs/JobActionsApi.md

 let apiInstance = new QoveryApi.JobActionsApi();
 let jobId = "jobId_example"; // String | Job ID
 let opts = {
+  'force': new QoveryApi.JobForceEvent(), // JobForceEvent | When filled, it indicates the target event to be deployed.
+If the concerned job hasn't the target event provided, the job won't be deployed.
-  'force': false, // Boolean | Enable or Disable the force trigger of the job 'jobDeployRequest': new QoveryApi.JobDeployRequest() // JobDeployRequest | };
+  'jobDeployRequest': new QoveryApi.JobDeployRequest() // JobDeployRequest |
+};
 apiInstance.deployJob(jobId, opts, (error, data, response) => {